ArunavaChatterjee1997/Project1/cla/cla.md

-   your employer(s) has rights to intellectual property that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to itsme-Subid, or that your employer has executed a separate Corporate CLA with itsme-Subid.
+   your employer(s) has rights to intellectual property that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to itsme-Arc, or that your employer has executed a separate Corporate CLA with itsme-Arc.

 5. You represent that each of Your Contributions is Your original creation (see section 7 for submissions on behalf of others).
 You represent that Your